mojohaus/versions/README.md

 a description
 ```

-Please take consider that change subject will be used in release notes
+Please take into consideration that change subject will be used in release notes
 and will be present in git history so should be enough descriptive.

 This makes it simpler to merge it and this will also close the
 appropriate issue automatically in one go.
-This make the life as maintainer a little bit easier.
+This makes the life as maintainer a little bit easier.

 A pull request has to fulfill only a single ticket and should never
 create/add/fix several issues in one, cause otherwise the history is hard to